 - Enabling forecasts of wind- and weather-generated power quantities by analysing patterns in historical data.
-These can provide much-needed foresight in contexts such as power system optimisation, infrastructure planning and disaster management (Mathe and al., 2019; Das and al., 2018; Voyant and al., 2017; Wan and al., 2015; Foley and al., 2012). - Al predictions have been used as information and evidence to help determine the location and need for new plants, supporting operators and investors.
+These can provide much-needed foresight in contexts such as power system optimisation, infrastructure planning and disaster management (Mathe et al., 2019; Das et al., 2018; Voyant et al., 2017; Wan et al., 2015; Foley et al., 2012). - Al predictions have been used as information and evidence to help determine the location and need for new plants, supporting operators and investors.